 There is a easy way to tell the two apart:

 Cofactors are almost always made of inorganic molecules.
-This means they do not have any carbon molecules in there structure.
+This means they do not have any carbon molecules in their structure.

 As stated above, this means they are commonly, though not always, metals and make up a large part of the essential minerals we need to operate.
 This explains why mineral deficiencies effect us in such a big way as a very large amount of the processes of the body will be stymied by a lack of these ions that help a certain vital event (production, reduction or whatever the chemical process might do) to take place.